Communication MA Guidelines

 - Have completed at least one semester of coursework relevant to the degree as a classified graduate student at the University of Hawaiʻi at Mānoa.

-Leaves are granted upon the recommendation of the chair of the graduate field of study and approval by the Dean of Graduate Education.
+Leaves are granted upon the recommendation of the chair of the graduate field of study and approval by the Dean of Graduate Division.
 The date of return from a leave must be set at the time the leave is requested.

 Students who do not return from leave on time are required to petition for readmission to the university in accordance with the established regulations.
 Students who are readmitted are subject to the degree requirements in effect at the time of readmission.